reporafin/esp32-csi-pipeline/README.md

 ## Note
 `AP_PASSWORD` is a fixed test credential for linking the two boards to each other — not meant as real security practice.

+To figure out which channels are congested, the ESP32 does a quick scan of nearby MAC addresses.
+It basically counts how many devices are active on each channel and automatically picks the quietest one to use.